arkivanov/Decompose/docs/component/overview.md

 For this case Decompose provides `defaultComponentContext()` extension function, which can be called in scope of an `Activity`.

+!!! warning

+    The `defaultComponentContext` function must only be called once during the lifetime of the host Activity or Fragment, typically in `onCreate`.
+Calling it a second time will result in a crash.

 ```kotlin
 class MainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {